kentshenlim/Minesweeper-MATLAB/README.md

 - [x] getAdjacentMineCount: return a matrix, with entry showing number of adjacent mines
 - [x] getSafeSpotNum: return number of cell to be revealed before victory
 - [ ] getUpdatedDisplay: return a matrix, 0 means closed, 1 means flipped, responding to user's choice
+- [ ] getZeroPool: return two vectors to know which spots to be revealed when a user pick a spot without adjacent mine
+- [ ] getAdjacentFragment: return a fragment matrix, for checking of adjacent cells, in getAdjacentMineCount and getZeroPool

 # Upcoming Features
 - [ ] Make grids with function, input number, depending on difficulty levels